(previously the Data Archiving and Citation Guidelines page, updated 7 August 2020)

 Authors are expected to have archived core research outputs (data, software, appropriate samples and sample descriptions) to FAIR-aligned repositories, following the Enabling FAIR Data principles.
 This means that article supplemental material should no longer be used as a primary archive for data.
-AMS also strongly discourages the archiving of data on personal servers and websites because of their lack of permanence.

 FAIR-aligned repositories provide additional quality checks around domain data and data services, and facilitate discovery and reuse of data and other research outputs.
 Authors who are unsure about appropriate repositories should refer to the Data Archiving Guidance page for further information.
 More information about the Enabling FAIR Data guidelines is available at the project FAQ page.